-On the basis of its investigation, the Commission, being equally divided, 1/ makes no finding under section 301(c)(1) of the Trade Expansion Act of 1962 with respect to whether articles like or directly competitive with footwear for women (of the types provided for in item 700.45 of the Tariff Schedules of the United States) produced by Sbicca of California, Inc., South El Monte, Calif., are, as a result in major part of concessions granted under trade agreements, being imported into the United States in such increased quantities as to cause, or threaten to cause, serious injury to such firm.
+On the basis of its investigation, the Commission, being equally divided, 1/ makes no finding under section 301(c)(2) of the Trade Expansion Act of 1962 with respect to whether articles like or directly competitive with footwear for women (of the types provided for in item 700.45 of the Tariff Schedules of the United States) produced by Sbicca of California, Inc., South El Monte, Calif., are, as a result in major part of concessions granted under trade agreements, being imported into the United States in such increased quantities as to cause, or threaten to cause, the unemployment or underemployment of a significant number or proportion of the workers of such firm.

-1/ Chairman Bedell and Commissioner Moore found in the affirmative.
-Commissioners Young and Ablondi found in the negative.
-Vice Chairman Parker and Commissioner Leonard did not participate in the decision.
+^{1/} Chairman Bedell, Vice Chairman Parker, and Commissioner Moore found in the affirmative.
+Commissioners Leonard, Young, and Ablondi found in the negative.

-Views of Chairman Bedell and Commissioner Moore in Support of an Affirmative Determination
+Views of Chairman Bedell, Vice Chairman Parker, and Commissioner Moore in Support of an Affirmative Determination

-This investigation relates to a petition filed on behalf of Sbicca of California, Inc., South El Monte, California, under section 301(a)(2) of the Trade Expansion Act of 1962 (TEA) for a determination of such firm's eligibility to apply for adjustment assistance.
-Sbicca of California, which has been in operation since 1943, produces a wide range of women's dress and casual footwear-with emphasis on fashionable casual shoes-of cement construction retailing between \$20 and \$26 a pair.
+This investigation relates to a petition filed on behalf of workers and former workers of Sbicca of California, Inc., South El Monte, Calif., under section 301(a)(2) of the Trade Expansion Act of 1962 (TEA) for a determination of their eligibility to apply for adjustment assistance.
+Sbicca of California, which has been in operation since 1943, produces a wide range of women's dress and casual footwear--with emphasis on fashionable casual shoes--of cement construction retailing between \$20 and \$26 a pair.

-As we have stated in previous cases, the Commission, in order to make an affirmative determination under section 301(c)(1) of the TEA must find that the following four criteria are met:
+As we have stated in previous cases, the Commission, in order to make an affirmative determination under section 301(c)(2) of the TEA must find that the following four criteria are met:

-- (1) Articles like or directly competitive with those produced by the firm are being imported in increased quantities; - (2) The increased imports are a result in major part of concessions granted under trade agreements; - (3) The firm is being seriously injured, or threatened with serious injury; and - (4) The increased imports resulting from tradeagreement concessions are the major factor in causing or threatening to cause the serious injury to the firm.
+- (1) Articles like or directly competitive with those produced by the workers are being imported in increased quantities; - (2) The increased imports are a result in major part of concessions granted under trade agreements; - (3) The workers concerned must be unemployed or underemployed or threatened with unemployment or underemployment; and - (4) The increased imports resulting from trade-agreement concessions are the major factor in causing or threatening to cause the unemployment or underemployment of the workers.